edubart/nelua-lang/docs/pages/overview.md

 | ref    | `&a`{:.language-nelua}       | memory reference                          |
 {: .table.table-bordered.table-striped.table-sm}

-All the operators follows Lua semantics, i.e.:
+All the operators follow Lua semantics, i.e.:
 * `/` and `^` promotes numbers to floats.
 * `//` and `%` rounds the quotient towards minus infinity.
 * `///` and `%%%` rounds the quotient towards zero.